falcao-g/calc/README.md

 A calculator made with te Tkinter python library

-It's evry simple but gets the work done
+It's very simple but gets the work done